When can I do my practical experience and how should I record it?

 Yes, you must pass the UK or Irish variants of papers F4 (Corporate and Business Law), F6 (Taxation), P2 (Corporate Reporting) and P7 (Advanced Audit and Assurance).
 If you were awarded exemptions from papers F4 and/or F6 on the basis of a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will need to pass the UK or Irish variants in order to be eligible for a practising certificate and audit qualification.

-Also, for a UK practising certificate and audit qualification, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student, and you registered as a student on or after 1 January 2010, you will need to forfeit your exemptions and complete those exams to gain this certificate.
-This rule does not apply to Ireland.
+If you registered as a student prior to 1 January 2016 and you have been awarded exemptions from all papers in the Fundamentals level, you are required to complete the Professional Level within five years.
+Also, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student, and you registered as a student on or after 1 January 2010, you will need to forfeit your exemptions and complete those exams to gain this certificate.